kevgo/tricorder/README.md

 ## Commands

 - `upkeep setup`: set up missing formatters or linters
-- `upkeep fmt`: run all formatters and fixers
+- `upkeep fix`: run all formatters and fixers
 - `upkeep check`: run all checkers and linters that do not change code

 ## Config file